 My story includes a career in creating, sharing, and promoting the arts as the Performing Arts Head at The Prairie School in Racine, Wisconsin.
 I fell in love with teaching and especially with the moments in the creative process where things come together for the first time.
 It’s the ephemeral awakening within each student that inspires me.
 A few years ago I reinvented myself and now serve my school as the Advisor to the Head of School for Arts and Equity.

 I first learned of SEED as a result of a Wisconsin Independent School Educators conference where my job was to transport our speaker, Peggy McIntosh; instead, she metaphorically transported me.
 Enroute to her presentation, she gave me a commuter tutorial on the SEED Project as we drove.
-The Prairie School sent me to be trained at SEED 7 in 1993, where I felt a kind of homecoming, seeing the world in a way I never even knew I was looking for.
-I joined the National SEED Project staff in 1995 and currently serve as a Small Group Leader and Media Coordinator.
+The Prairie School sent me to be trained in SEED 7, where I felt a kind of homecoming, seeing the world in a way I never even knew I was looking for.

-While I have had exceptional mentors, my most impactful teachers continue to be my students, past and present, who inspire, challenge, and deepen my belief in the collaborative and life-giving power that all our stories possess.
+While I have had exceptional mentors, my most impactful teachers continue to be my students and peers, past and present, who inspire, challenge, and deepen my belief in the collaborative and life giving power that all our stories possess.
 SEED reminds me to listen more, to include everyone’s voice, and to trust the process of exchange and exploration.
 SEED reminds me that transformation of institutions and of myself (!) is possible.
 I think that when you teach, the story never ends.
-And the more I teach, learn, and live, the more I find SEED at the center of what I do.
+And the more I teach, learn and live, the more I find SEED at the center of what I do.